damenate/import_challenge/README.md

-## Import App
+## Sandbox

 Currently practicing the use of gem paperclip to import photos.
-Will later want to try and import excel spreadsheets.
-Would like to try and create my own gem that creates database tables based on excel columns and rows.
+Plan on workign devise gem and continue my learning.